patrickleet/sourced_go/README.md

 ## Running the Example

-The core logic is provided in [`main.go`](https://github.com/patrickleet/sourced_go/blob/main/main.go).
+See [`example/main.go`](https://github.com/patrickleet/sourced_go/blob/main/example/main.go).
 This shows how to use the repository and the event emitter with `ToDo` tasks.

 ### Key Concepts Explained